A Whipple $_7F_6$ formula revisited: Abstract

 \section{Abstract}

 A well-known formula of Whipple relates certain hypergeometric values $_7F_6(1)$ and $_4F_3(1)$.
 In this paper we revisit this relation from the viewpoint of the underlying hypergeometric data $HD$, to which there are also associated hypergeometric character sums and Galois representations.
-We explain a special structure behind Whipple's formula when the hypergeometric data $HD$ are primitive and defined over $\Q$.
-In this case, by the work of Katz, Beukers, Cohen, and Mellit, there are compatible families of $\ell$-adic representations of the absolute Galois group of $\Q$ attached to $HD$.
+We explain a special structure behind Whipple's formula when the hypergeometric data $HD$ are primitive and self-dual.
+If the data are also defined over $\Q$, by the work of Katz, Beukers, Cohen, and Mellit, there are compatible families of $\ell$-adic representations of the absolute Galois group of $\Q$ attached to $HD$.
 For specialized choices of $HD$, these Galois representations are shown to be decomposable and automorphic.
 As a consequence, the values of the corresponding hypergeometric character sums can be explicitly expressed in terms of Fourier coefficients of certain modular forms.
-We further relate the hypergeometric values $_7F_6(1)$ in Whipple's formula to the periods of modular forms occurred.
+We further relate the hypergeometric values $_7F_6(1)$ in Whipple's formula to the periods of these modular forms.

 \keywords{Hypergeometric functions, Whipple's $_7F_6$ formula, hypergeometric character sums, Galois representations and modular forms} \subjclass[2020]{ 11F11, 33C20, 11F80, 11F67, 11T24}